Here Is Your Life: Plot

 Olof stays with a blacksmith's family on a vacation between touring and the cinema.
-He meets Maja (Catti Edfeldt), the blacksmith's daughter; they have sex in the field.
+He meets Maja, the blacksmith's daughter; they have sex in the field.
 Afterward, she cries.
 Olof starts going to meetings concerning communism and its place working-class Sweden, and writing poetry.
 When he goes back to the cinema, Olof's boss gets mad that he was handing out "socialist rags".
 Olof quits.
 He goes back on tour and works for Olivia.
 They enter into a relationship and then break up.
 Olof continues visiting home and going to communist meetings.

 Later on, Olof starts working for the railroad company.
-He works with a man named Niklas (Per Oscarsson), and they have similar opinions about capitalism.
+He works with a man named Niklas, and they have similar opinions about capitalism.
 Niklas shouts, "Damn capitalist rot!”
-They both proclaim their pro-socialist opinions to their boss, Byberg (Bengt Ekerot).
+They both proclaim their pro-socialist opinions to their boss, Byberg.
 They prank Byberg as well.
 Olof spares food for hobos on the train, and starts leading communist meetings.
 At a party, Olof gets very drunk, throws up, and falls down.
 Back with the circus, Olivia gives Olof a final speech of sorts about giving up and how hard life can be.
 A scene with a bird flying that was shown at the beginning, with characteristic music, is repeated.

-Olof goes back to his foster mother (Gudrun Brost) before travelling on.
+Olof goes back to his foster mother before travelling on.
 He finally buys a hat he had been admiring earlier in the film.
 In the final scene, Olof walks along railroad tracks in heavy snow, onto whatever is next.